Best Practices for Institutional Researchers to Optimize Data Requests and Reclaim the 60% of Team's Capacity

 The "Office of One" Rule

 Approximately 60% of institutions in our interview sample operated with IR teams of just 1-3 FTE.
-For these offices, the capacity mathematics are brutally simple:
+In these offices:

-• Manual reporting during peak cycles rapidly becomes unsustainable with no depth for coverage
+• Manual reporting during peak cycles becomes unsustainable with no depth for coverage

 • Strategic work disappears first because immediate requests always feel more urgent

-• Burnout risk escalates quickly when a single person carries the entire institutional data function
+• Burnout risk escalates when one person carries the entire institutional data function

 • Illness, vacation, or departure creates immediate institutional crisis

-For small teams, automation of routine reporting included —enrollment snapshots, retention metrics, basic demographic breakdowns.
-This wasn't optional or strategic.
-It was essential for the office remaining functional at all times.
+For small teams, automating routine reporting (enrollment snapshots, retention metrics, demographic breakdowns) was essential for keeping the office functional.

 4